carnestoltes/TrueCommanderCompanion/README.md

 [Ruling](rules/rulesBEDH.pdf)

 ## Collaboration
-*In this section i want to thank a person has gone to the care to develop a modality inside of Commander for make arrive everyone the posibility of a good experience agains others formats prioritizing the ingenuity versus stapples*
+*In this section i want to thank to my brother, who has gone to the care to develop a modality inside of Commander for make arrive everyone the posibility of a good experience agains others formats prioritizing the ingenuity versus stapples*